Webinar Session Schedule and Information (eastern time zone)

 In this session, Director of Admissions and Enrollment Management, Kelly Gualtieri, discusses the cost of attendance at MMA, what is included in both the direct costs and indirect costs, how merit money is awarded, and additional scholarship opportunities available to students.

 Director of Residential Life and Student Activities, Janice Folk, outlines the housing options at MMA, student activities, clubs and organizations, and student life overall.
-Along with three students, she explains how our many services, such as health services, our barber shop, and counseling, are all centrally located in Curtis Hall.
+Current students discuss the many services for students on campus, such as health services, our barber shop, and counseling, all centrally located in Curtis Hall.
 This overview will help you to see how our campus community is one big family!

 Wrap Up and Q&A

-While the campus is very empty these days, we do have pictures of our labs, classrooms and students to share with you.
-During this final session, faculty and student presenters answer questions submitted by participants and Kelly Gualtieri wraps up the event.
+During this final session, faculty will join in to answer questions submitted by participants and Kelly Gualtieri wraps up the event.
 Thank you for watching our Virtual Open House – we can’t wait to welcome you to campus soon!